Aleksmarinov/Aleksmarinov/README.md

 LinkedIn: https://www.linkedin.com/in/miglena-medintsova-711911270/](https://www.linkedin.com/in/aleksandar-marinov-911062272/

 Email: aleksandarmarinov97@gmail.com

+🔍 About Me: I am currently exploring exciting opportunities in the field of Manual QA, bringing a wealth of experience in software testing to contribute to innovative projects.
+My GitHub profile showcases a collection of projects and contributions that highlight my skills in test planning, execution, and defect documentation.
+I am passionate about ensuring software quality and am actively seeking collaborative projects where I can apply my expertise

+📈 Goals: I'm on a journey to become a well-rounded QA professional, continuously expanding my knowledge and contributing to innovative projects.
+I believe in the power of collaboration and learning from real-world experiences.

 🌱 QA tools that I know to work with: Jira, Postman, Visual studio code, Visual Studio, GitHub, MySQL, Trello, TestRail, HTML/ CSS, Docker, JavaScript and C# - Basics :
 <div>